-GHSP reviews the claims and supporting documentation submitted by the subrecipients and verifies that the costs were incurred and paid for prior to submitting request for reimbursement.
+GHSP reviews the claims and supporting documentation submitted by the subrecipients and verifies that the costs were incurred and paid for before submitting request for reimbursement.

 No testing is required at the local level.

-D. RESERVED
+D. Reserve

-E. ELIGIBILITY
+E. Eligibility

-Compliance Requirement: Eligible subrecipients include state agencies, communitybased organizations, local and national interest groups, State and local traffic safety related non-profit organizations, and local governments.
+Compliance Requirement: Eligible subrecipients include state agencies, community-based organizations, local and national interest groups, State and local traffic safety-related non-profit organizations, and local governments.
 Projects can be proposed by members of any of these organizations, directly or indirectly.
-The key goal is to assure all projects are data driven as required by Federal law.
+The key goal is to ensure all projects are data-driven as required by Federal law.